naokishibuya/qmlir/README.md

 2. **Python Frontend** (`qmlir/`): High-level circuit construction API
 3. **Integration Layer** (`tests/`, `examples/`): Testing and demonstrations
 4. **Build System** (`CMakeLists.txt`, `pyproject.toml`): Development and packaging

-This separation allows for:
-- Independent development of MLIR dialect and Python frontend
-- Easy testing and validation at each layer
-- Professional packaging and distribution
-- Extension to other frontends (C++, Rust, etc.)